Inferring stochastic dynamics with growth from cross-sectional data: Results

 \section{Results}

 \paragraph{High-dimensional bifurcating system} We first consider a bistable system in $\mathbb{R}^d$ where the dynamics are driven by a potential landscape $\bm{v} = -\nabla V$, $V(\bm{x}) = 0.9 \| \bm{x} - \bm{a} \|_2^2 \| \bm{x} - \bm{b} \|_2^2 + 10 \sum_{i = 3}^d x_i^2$, where attractors are located at $\bm{a}, \bm{b} = \pm (\bm{e}_1 + \bm{e}_2)$.
 We impose a birth rate $b(\bm{x}) = \frac{5}{2}(1 + \tanh(2x_0))$ and $d(\bm{x}) = 0$ so that individuals closer to the positive attractor divide at a high rate (see schematic in Fig.~\ref{fig:fig1}(i)).
-For $d = \{ 2, 5, 10 \}$ we simulate the system and sample population snapshots at $T = 5$ timepoints (see Fig.~\ref{fig:fig2}(a) for $d = 10$).
-To reconstruct the dynamics, we apply UPFI (Alg.~\ref{alg:upfi}), as well as PFI \cite{chardes2023stochastic, maddu2024inferring}.
-For additional comparisons, we consider a principled deterministic fitness-based method (fitness-ODE, see Section \ref{sec:fitness_ode}), a method inspired by TIGON \cite{sha2024reconstructing} and DeepRUOT \cite{zhang2024learning}.
+For $d = \{ 2, 5, 10, 25, 50 \}$ we simulate the system and sample population snapshots at $T = 5$ timepoints (see Fig.~\ref{fig:fig2}(a) for $d = 10$).
+To reconstruct the dynamics, we apply UPFI (Alg.~\ref{alg:upfi}), as well as PFI \cite{chardes2023stochastic, maddu2025inferring}.
+For additional comparisons, we consider a principled deterministic fitness-based method (fitness-ODE, see Section \ref{sec:fitness_ode}), a method inspired by TIGON \cite{sha2024reconstructing}, DeepRUOT \cite{zhang2024learning}, optimal transport flow matching (OTFM) \cite{tong2023improving} and its unbalanced variant, UOTFM \cite{eyring2023unbalancedness}.
 The implementation of TIGON as described and provided by \cite{sha2024reconstructing} is difficult to use in practice, we therefore re-implemented the method with several simplifications which we believe improves its performance, and we thus refer to it as TIGON++ (see Section \ref{sec:tigon} for in-depth discussion).
+We provide details on flow matching in Section \ref{sec:fm}.

 Fig.~\ref{fig:fig2}(b) shows in the $(x_0, x_1)$ plane: (i) the vector field $\bm{v}_t$ as a streamplot, and (ii) the \emph{fate probabilities} by colour, obtained from the true and reconstructed dynamics.
 We define the fate probability of a state $(t_i, \bm{x})$ towards an attractor $\mathcal{A}$ as the frequency of sampled trajectories starting from $(t_i, \bm{x})$ that terminate closest to that attractor. (see Section \ref{sec:impl_details} for full experiment details)